MetOffice/fab/docs/source/advanced_config.rst

           my_program.exe
           log.txt

-The *project workspace* folder takes its name from the project label passed in to the build config.
+The *project workspace* folder takes its name from the project label passed in to the build configuration.

 The *source* folder is where grab steps place their files.